10 days from £3,450pp

 -

-Individual bookers will have their own room in Nosy Be and our first island location.
+Many of our guests travel with us solo and often find they meet wonderful like-minded people on our expeditions.
+Individual bookers will have their own room in Nosy Be and at our first island location.
 During our stay at the archipelago you may need to share space with a fellow traveller.
 This will depend on the makeup of the group, although this is only likely if we have 8 individual travellers and no couples, which is rare.

 If we have 8 individual travellers, we may need to accommodate you in separate hotels to ensure everyone has their own room, but again this is unlikely and you will be informed before the expedition begins.